Trailhead Directions and Details

 USGS MAP: Berthoud Pass

 From the I-70 Winter Park exit (exit # 232) travel approximately 17.8 miles north on US Highway 40 over Berthoud Pass to the Second Creek Trailhead which is located at a horseshoe bend at mile marker 240.
 From Winter Park, travel approximately 10 miles south on US Highway 40 to the trailhead.
 The trailhead is also identified by a bright orange backcountry ski warning sign.
 Note that restrooms are not available at this trailhead but are available at the summit of Berthoud Pass.
 Note that although the distance from this trailhead to the Broome Hut is only 1 mile, the trail does gain almost 800 feet of elevation to the Broome Hut and does require strong backcountry skills.
 The hut is located at treeline and whiteout conditions and/or nightfall can make routefinding difficult.Please note: vandalism to vehicles was reported at this trailhead in December 2013.
 This trailhead is a popular day use area and it is very important to not leaving anything of value in plain sight in your vehicle.
 The Grand Huts Association is working with the USFS to improve trailhead security.
+The individual responsible for these break-ins has been apprehended and is now in jail.

 From the I-70 Edwards exit (#163), travel south 1/2 mile to Highway 6.
 Drive W on Highway 6 .7 miles to Lake Creek Road.
 Turn S (left) and drive 1.7 miles to West Lake Creek Road junction.
 Turn right and continue 1.5 miles to the end of the pavement and another 1.1 miles to the parking area at switchback.
 (8220').
 Please Note: This trail passes through wilderness areas where we are unable to mark the trail with blue diamonds.
 This, along with the fact that this route is seldom traveled, can make for very difficult route finding and is not a trail we recommend for inexperienced or first time hut-users.